 Where is MomsTRI?
 MomsTRI will start and end at the Southwest Valley YMCA in Goodyear, Arizona.
 The address is 2919 N Litchfield Rd.
 Goodyear, AZ 85395

 Do you offer refunds or transfers?
-MomsTRI is nonrefundable but can be transferred to another person for a $35 transfer fee.
+MomsTRI is non-refundable.
+If you registered for our event before the COVID-19 postponement and are unable to participate on November 7th, you can transfer your registration to someone else at no charge prior to June 1, 2020.
+After June 1st, there will be a $35 fee to transfer your registration to someone else.
+All transfers must be completed by October 17, 2020.
+No transfers will be allowed after this date.
 If you are unable to participate due to a medical issue we can defer your registration to next year with a doctor’s note and a $20 administrative fee.

 What are the age limits for MomsTRI?
 Women 12 years and older are welcome to participate.
 Women under 18 will need a parent-signed waiver.

 Are headphones allowed?
 Only during the run.
 It’s a safety hazard while riding your bike and your safety is our first priority!

 Where is packet pick-up?
 Packet pick-up will be at Trek Bicycle Store in Goodyear, AZ.
 Trek is our Title & Bike Sponsor.
 Be sure to follow us on Facebook and Instagram for information on upcoming clinics hosted by Trek!

 What’s a timing chip?
 It's a little velcro strap you wear on your ankle throughout the race to track your time in each event.
 We recommend you wear it on your left ankle so it doesn't catch on your bike chain.
 It's water proof for swimming and we'll collect it from you after you cross the finish line.